Strategic Workforce Planning

 As a side effect, your staff retention may increase and your recruitment may benefit as well.
 Today’s graduates do not wish to work in yesterday’s process environments.
 And they are right.

 Strategic Workforce Planning is a multi-faceted approach designed to prepare for future workforce needs.
 It goes far beyond understanding strategy and allocating workforce numbers to it.
 Since no-one is able to predict the future, the best workforce planning approach is the one that caters for many different scenarios and establishes a robust system to deal with them.

 This robust system will help to tackle even tasks and processes that are less structured, less transactional.
 Efforts should be made to increase understanding of these tasks and to put some structure in place.
 This usually pays in terms of workforce allocation and process efficiency likewise.

-Undertaking Workforce Planning should always be supported by job redesign and process excellence activities to ensure planning workforce for an updated process, rather than an outdated one.
+Undertaking Workforce Planning should always go hand in hand with job redesign and process excellence activities to ensure planning workforce for an updated process, rather than an outdated one.